 Abortion rights and healthcare during COVID-19

 During these difficult times, the Abortion Rights Coalition of Canada hopes everyone stays safe and well.
 Please use all precautionary measures necessary to safeguard the health of yourself, your loved ones, and friends and neighbours.

 Below we have gathered some COVID-19 resources specific to abortion and other sexual and reproductive healthcare.
 This resource list will be kept updated.

 Need an abortion during the pandemic?

 Abortion is NOT an elective procedure that can be delayed or cancelled.
 All provinces and territories have confirmed that abortion is an essential service.
 Further, the Society of Obstetricians and Gynaecologists of Canada (SOGC) issued a statement early in the pandemic on the importance of ensuring access to abortion.

 Potential issues affecting access

 - A few clinics may temporarily close due to staff illness or staff shortages.

-- Some private clinics are restricting their catchment areas to abide by advice to limit travel.
+- Some private clinics my need to restrict their catchment areas to abide by advice to limit travel.

 - Some hospitals may sideline or shut down surgical abortion services (at least temporarily) so they can focus on the pandemic.